thomashollier/VFX_Pipe/README.md

 ## Open source software packages
+Even though the subscription models for high end packages offer an entry point for smaller organizations, these costs can quickly add up.
+There are many open source solutions that can offer similar functionality.

 ### Blender
 I'm not a power user but probably should be.
 A lot of great dev work is going into this.
 It's grown significantly more powerful over the last few years and it will continue to grab an increasing part of the production base, particularly as USD becomes more universally adopted.

-### Darktable or Digikam
+### Meshroom
+This is a great free photogrammetry tool.
+I've been able to capture large sets and accurately place cameras in those sets.### Darktable or Digikam
 Lightroom is a great tool but I find that its cost is too steep for the specific functionality I am looking for.
 These two tools offer a good solution for handling photo reference and digital negatives for data aquisition.

-### Meshroom
-This is a great free photogrammetry tool.
-I've been able to capture large sets and accurately place cameras in that set.

 ### Gimp and Krita
 Same as Darktable or Digikam: If you don't feel you are getting the value out of the Adobe Creative Suite, these tools can offer most of photoshop's functionality.

 ### djv, mrViewer
+These programs give the artist the ability to play back full dynamic range image sequences or movie files with frame accuracy in a color space compliant, which is definitely not trivial.
+You need a lot more than just a movie player.
+Looks like djv is no longer being maintained but MrViewer is.

 ## Commercial software
 ### Maya/Arnold, Houdini, VRay